jonasholbech/foofest/THE-API.md

 Gives you a list of events (cancellations) since your last call to the endpoint.
 You can use this list to grab the cancellations

-#### GET `/available-slots`
+#### GET `/available-spots`

-Gives you a list of camping areas, and how many available slots there are.
-It is updated each time a slot is bought / reserved, so we suggest calling it regularily
+Gives you a list of camping areas, and how many available spots there are.
+It is updated each time a spot is bought / reserved, so we suggest calling it regularily

 #### PUT `/reserve-spot`

-Reserves `amount` slots at a given `area`
+Reserves `amount` spots at a given `area`

 Send a PUT request with the following payload/footprint